AlexSitaras/MindLogApp/README.md

 Run inside MindLogApp :

--docker stop mindlog-app ( if its running )
+- docker stop mindlog ( if its running )

--docker rm mindlog-app ( if you want to remove it )
+- docker rm mindlog ( if you want to remove it )

--docker compose build
+- docker compose build

--docker compose up -d  or docker-compose up --build ( to rebuild )
+- docker compose up -d  or docker-compose up --build ( to rebuild )

 ## Author